digitalroute/plutt/README.md

 # 📚 Examples

-All examples are collected at [Plutt Examples Collection](https://github.com/juliuscc/plutt-examples-collection).
+All examples are located at [Plutt Examples Collection](https://github.com/juliuscc/plutt-examples-collection).

 # 🔍 How Plutt Works